benchristelcom/benchristelcom.github.io/src/posts/escape-plan/index.md

     - [uBlock DNS] or [AdGuard DNS] on mobile.
 (Blocks your phone from even looking up the internet addresses of advertising networks.
 [DNS = Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System))
 - [Delete social media accounts - justdeleteme.xyz][justdeleteme]
 - Use your ad blocker to banish newsfeeds, recommendations, and comments sections (to stop doomscrolling).
+- Learn about [Dark Patterns] in user interface design, and the various ways that software is [designed to be addictive].

 ### Personal practices for Stage I